sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 The game works on the concept of an **observation**, which is a 4-tuple object that describes the current view of the game.

+board : sequence of 9 integers, indicating mark for each cell

 ```json
 {
   "board": "sequence of 9 integers, indicating mark for each cell",